Homiletic and Pastoral Review

-Homiletic and Pastoral Review (HPR) is a religious journal, the first Catholic Clergy magazine to appear in the United States and has been the leading journal of its kind for over a century.
-The current editor-in-chief is the Reverend John Cush, professor of theology at Saint Joseph's Seminary (Dunwoodie) in Yonkers, New York.
-Founded over one hundred years ago, Homiletic and Pastoral Review is one of the most well-respected pastoral journals in the world.
+Homiletic and Pastoral Review (HPR), formerly the Homiletic Monthly and Catechist, is an American Catholic clerical magazine.
+As of 2022, the editor-in-chief was Fr John Cush, professor of theology at Saint Joseph's Seminary in Yonkers, New York.
+Founded in 1900, HPR is one of the most well-respected pastoral journals in the world and the first of its kind in America.
 At its height, the paper edition of the journal was carried by 191 university libraries.
-It has featutred noted contributors such as James V. Schall, S.J., Alice von Hildebrand, Paul Vitz, Kenneth Whitehead, Donald DeMarco, Regis Scanlon, and John F. Harvey.
+It has featured noted contributors such as James V. Schall, Alice von Hildebrand, Paul Vitz, Kenneth Whitehead, Donald DeMarco, Regis Scanlon, and John F. Harvey.